NVIDIA/TensorRT/samples/python/uff_custom_plugin/README.md

 For terms and conditions for use, reproduction, and distribution, see the [TensorRT Software License Agreement](https://docs.nvidia.com/deeplearning/sdk/tensorrt-sla/index.html) documentation.

 # Changelog

+September 2021
+Updated with instructions for building the plugin on Windows.

 March 2019
 This `README.md` file was recreated, updated and reviewed.